eccenca/documentation.eccenca.com/docs/release-notes/corporate-memory-24-1/index.md

 -   Add feature flag field to workspace configuration.
 -   Add support for GraphDb 10.5.

-v24.1.0 of eccenca DataIntegration ships the following fixes:
+v24.1.0 of DataPlatform ships the following fixes:

 -   Allow blank nodes in update queries.
 -   DP APIs do not return null values for unset fields anymore.